gahana/Phonewords/README.md

 Phonewords are mnemonic phrases represented as alphanumeric equivalents of a telephone number.
 For more details see [Wikipedia](https://en.wikipedia.org/wiki/Phoneword).
 Phonewords is at the core an algorithmic problem and involves the use of Tries for efficient implementation.
 Tries are rarely used compared to other data structures and hence presents an interesting challenge to solve.
-The features include:
+The following cases are handled:

-- Exact word replacement
+- Single complete word
+  + Example: 228 is ACT or BAT or CAT
-- Multi word replacement
+- Multi word
+  + Example: 225563 is CALL-ME
+- Skip at max 1 digit
+  + Example: 2255963 is CALL-9-ME

 # References
 The Phonewords implementation makes use of Ternary Search Trie implementation from [algs4](http://algs4.cs.princeton.edu/home/).